cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Also, there are many representations for NaN.
 If NaN is an allowed value, it must always be represented as 0xf97e00.

-CBOR tags present additional considerations for canonicalization.
-The absence or presence of tags in a canonical format is determined by the optionality of the tags in the protocol.
-In a CBOR-based protocol that allows optional tagging anywhere, the canonical format must not allow them.
-In a protocol that requires tags in certain places, the tag needs to appear in the canonical format.
-A CBOR-based protocol that uses canonicalization might instead say that all tags that appear in a message must be retained regardless of whether they are optional.
+CBOR tags present additional considerations for deterministic encoding.
+The absence or presence of tags in a deterministic format is determined by the optionality of the tags in the protocol.
+In a CBOR-based protocol that allows optional tagging anywhere, the deterministic format must not allow them.
+In a protocol that requires tags in certain places, the tag needs to appear in the deterministic format.
+A CBOR-based protocol that uses deterministic encoding might instead say that all tags that appear in a message must be retained regardless of whether they are optional.

-Protocols that include floating, big integer, or other complex values need to define extra requirements on their canonical encodings.
+Protocols that include floating, big integer, or other complex values need to define extra requirements on their deterministic encodings.
 For
 example:

-* If a protocol includes a field that can express floating values ({{fpnocont}}), the protocol's canonicalization needs to specify whether the integer 1.0 is encoded as 0x01, 0xf93c00, 0xfa3f800000, or 0xfb3ff0000000000000.
+* If a protocol includes a field that can express floating values ({{fpnocont}}), the protocol's deterministic encoding needs to specify whether the integer 1.0 is encoded as 0x01, 0xf93c00, 0xfa3f800000, or 0xfb3ff0000000000000.
 Three sensible rules for this are:
   1. Encode integral values that fit in 64 bits as values from major